You may not know what breadcrumbs are, but you’ve probably seen them while surfing the Internet.

 Each search engine has a crawler that gathers data from the content on the entire Internet and “indexes” the information it finds in the search engine’s database.
 With all the data it compiles, it uses an advanced algorithm to determine how relevant the content is to your query.

 Optimizing for a search engine’s algorithm (and users) is where SEO comes in to play.

 It involves detailed processes that help search engines understand the content, hierarchy, and goal of the site.
-With SEO, you can help a search engine like Google partner the user who typed in the search query with the best possible website and content to answer their questions or fulfill their needs.
+With SEO management, you can help a search engine like Google partner the user who typed in the search query with the best possible website and content to answer their questions or fulfill their needs.

 What are breadcrumbs?